verl-project/vexact/README.md

 ## Citation

-If you find our work useful, please cite:
+If you find our work useful, please consider citing our paper:

 ```bibtex
 @article{zhong2026diagnosing,